 June 7, 2008

 Hi, Brandon.
-True it's not a primer in the sense of an initial coat of paint; but it is a primer in other senses.
+True it's not an initial coat of paint; but it is a primer in other senses.
 As Gilbert notes, MEK is a key ingredient in "purple primer" for socket welding PVC pipe; and he apparently has been successful in using straight MEK as the primer in lieu of the usual mixture of MEK, acetone, and tetrahydrofuran.

 March 13, 2009

 A. "MEK is not a primer, it is a chemical used for resins/epoxies to make them react" -- THIS STATEMENT IS NOT TRUE.
 MEK or Methyl Ethyl Ketone is a solvent and not a catalyst.
 However, MEKP or Methyl Ethyl Ketone Peroxide is a catalyst for polyester resins and paints.

 MEK IS the active solvent in all PVC glues and will work as a primer for paint when sprayed through a paint gun right before the base coat.
 The paint used should be a catalyzed polyester resin sprayed through a paint gun.
 This paint will provide a much better bond to the PVC because it essentially melts the surface of PVC and becomes part of the PVC material itself.Bob Saget

 over the PVC, after cleaning, then paint over the primer, it will stay on.
 Plastic bumpers used to be primed with etch primer before painting, holds up very well.
 Eleven years in automotive body repair, and painting.